tech-dheer-98/Project3-Sales-Analysis-Using-Python/README.md

 ## Key Findings
 - The best month for sales was December, with total earnings of $4613443.34 USD
 - The city that sold the most products was San Francisco(CA)
-- The best time to display advertisements is around 10:00AM to 11:00AM in Morning and 6:00PM to 7:00PM in Evening.
+- The best time to display advertisements is around 10:00AM to 11:00AM in Morning and 6:00PM to 7:00PM in Eve.
 - The most frequently sold products together are Iphone and Lighning Cable , where count was 1005 units.
 - The best-selling product is AAA Batteries, possibly due to their frequent use in electronic devices and low in cost